nanderstabel/libft/README.md

 After creating the archive file, ```libft.a``` can be used while compiling other projects.

 ## Credits
-I would like to thank [Marvin Gross](https://github.com/zitzak) for being my partner during the ft_print project.
+I would like to thank [Marvin Gross](https://github.com/zitzak) for being my partner during the ft_printf project.